How Big Will Your Puppy be by His Paws? Determine Puppy's Estimate Size

 If the puppy paws are large and the breed he belongs to is a big dog breed, it is needless to say that he will grow into a large adult.

 The 16 weeks mark

 While puppy paws are usually proportionate with the overall size, it might not seem so at first.
 When it comes to newborn puppies, it is not uncommon that they have disproportionately large or small-looking feet.
 It is when they reach the 14-16 weeks mark that their general proportions are primarily set, including the paws.
-This is true of most breeds, but toy breeds under a year old may still look disproportionate until they graduate from puppyhood!
+This is true of most breeds, but smaller dogs known as the toy breeds who are under a year old may still look disproportionate until they graduate from puppyhood!